klutzware/DesignLab/readme.txt

 Icon and about image designed by ToDo: http://www.todo.to.it/

+DesignLab 0.2.1 - 2015.01.01
+[ide]
+*Digitally signed the drivers for easy install in Windows 8

 ZAP 2.3.0 - 2014.3.25
 [ide]
 *Program bit files with the internal loader instead of loading externally.